TROG111/SatNav/README.md

 # Introduction
 Welcome to Trog's SatNav for Dual Universe.
 This is a location/bookmark manager for :pos(.....) locations which includes integration into the Dimecia Hud to enable autopiloting to your stored locations.
 SatNav can be used in stand alone mode or as integrated into the Dimencia Hud.
-These instructions have been updated for SatNav version 2_1_5.
+These instructions have been updated for SatNav version 3_0_2.
 To install a previous version please contact me directly.

 # Latest Version
-The latest version is 2_1_6.
+The latest version is 3_0_2.

 # Installation:
+0) Before starting a SatNav update (if you have previously installed SatNav and have an active SatNav Databank) i highly recommend doing a databank backup (in case there are any issues with the update)

 1) Ensure that you have the following libraries installed in your DU <ProgramData> (the directory on your local drive in which you installed DU) LUA folder:

     <ProgrmData>/DualUniverse/Game/data/lua/cpml/vec3.lua